Dave Halliday: Arsenal

 In 1929 Halliday was signed by Arsenal.
 He debuted against Birmingham City on 9 November 1929.
 Halliday endured a relatively goalless start for him, playing in an Arsenal team off-form largely attributed at the time to injury affecting key playmaker Alex James.
 Manager Herbert Chapman tried different combinations in attack before James, and subsequently the rest of the team, began to find form in late January.
 Jack Lambert had been recalled at centre-forward.
 With Arsenal's form in upswing, Lambert remained Chapman's first choice for the number 9 jersey for the rest of the season with Halliday only an occasional first teamer, though he played in the 6–6 record scoring game against Leicester City on Easter Monday 21 April 1930.
 Halliday scored four putting him on six goals from his four most recent first team games at that point.

 Arsenal's next game after the Leicester match was the 1930 FA Cup Final.
 Chapman recalled Jack Lambert at centre-forward for the final, and the decision was vindicated with James and Lambert scoring in the 2–0 win over Chapman's previous club, Huddersfield Town.
 Chapman started the league campaign the next season with the five forwards from the cup final.
 Arsenal scored 127 goals in 42 games winning the league by seven points in the era of the two points for a win.
 Halliday scored regularly playing for the reserves (39 goals in 29 reserve games in his year at Arsenal), but with Lambert top scoring for the first team with 38 goals in 1930–31, Halliday stayed out of the first team.

 Halliday's four-goal game against Leicester was his last Arsenal first team appearance.
 He scored 8 goals in 15 games for Arsenal (and also played in a game against Middlesbrough which was abandoned after 55 minutes and hence is not counted in official statistics).

 Manchester City

 Halliday signed for Manchester City in November 1930, a year after joining Arsenal, for a fee of £5,700.
 At City, Halliday hit 47 goals in 76 league games as well as four goals from six cup appearances that took City to the 1931–32 FA Cup semi-finals when they lost to a last-minute Arsenal goal.
 He scored a hat-trick against former club Sunderland in just ten minutes in January 1932.
 Halliday though missed the 1933 FA Cup Final, which City lost to Everton.

 Clapton Orient

-He saw out his senior playing career with Clapton Orient between December 1933 and June 1935.
+Halliday saw out his senior playing career with Clapton Orient between December 1933 and June 1935.
 He top scored for Orient in both seasons in which he played there despite arriving in late December.
 In his 18 months there he hit 36 strikes in 56 competitive first team games.